northbaypython/cfp/call-for-proposals.markdown

 ## Feedback and mentorship

-First time speakers are welcomed and encouraged; if you've never done this before but have an idea please contact the program committee to be connected with a mentor and receive guidance structuring your proposal and talk.
-Above all we want you to be successful and have a good time telling other attendees about your amazing ideas.
+**First time speakers are welcomed and encouraged; if you've never done this before but have an idea please contact the program committee to be connected with a mentor and receive guidance structuring your proposal and talk.
+Above all we want you to be successful and have a good time telling other attendees about your amazing ideas!**

 If you have an idea (or don't!) and want to speak, here's a very rough process of what you should do next: